-The switch to EMV chip cards has been a mess for many businesses.
-The need to purchase new equipment, long delays in certification, customer confusion over using the chip cards, and retraining staff on accepting cards are a few of the problems.
+The switch to EMV chip cards was a mess for many businesses.
+The need to purchase new equipment, long delays in certification, customer confusion over using the chip cards, and retraining staff on accepting cards are a few of the problems businesses experienced.

-As often happens when there’s confusion, scammers and unethical companies are taking advantage of the confusion.
-Here are some of the chip card scams you may run into.
+As often happens when there’s confusion, scammers and unethical companies take advantage of the confusion.
+Here are some of the chip card scams you may run into, even if you’ve already upgraded your machines.

 - The “You Overpaid” Pitch